 In 2006, I took the leap and abandoned the design consultancy (which was stressing me out!) so I could fully concentrate on G7th, The Capo Company.
 That led to the launch of the Nashville in 2007 and the Newport in 2011, followed by the Performance 2, an upgrade on the original after people asked if we could make it a bit smaller – so we did!

-Now there are 4 of us working full time; myself, Noel Sheehan, my son Simon who manages our Marketing and Artist Relations and is also a Worship leader with his wife at our home church, and Tommy Loose, a fantastic fingerstyle guitarist who also works on our Artist Relations and social media.
+Now there are 6 of us working for the company: myself (Chairman and Designer-in-chief!), plus Noel Sheehan (Managing Director), Iain Wilson (Sales and Marketing Director), my son Simon who looks after our Marketing and Artist Relations and is also a Worship leader with his wife at our home church, my wife Chris (Accounts and Administration) and Tommy Loose, a fantastic fingerstyle guitarist who also works on our Artist Relations and social media.

 The work I love is the design work… new products, better ways to hold down guitar strings.